fenugrec/gpibusb-firmware-arm/README.md

 USB-GPIB interface

-This is a fork of gpib-usb-firmware-arm, initially published by Galvant  S. Casagrande).
+This is a fork of gpib-usb-firmware-arm, initially published by Galvant  S. Casagrande), but has diverged quite a bit.
-In the current state, only the GPIB layer and the command implementations were kept, but the rest was restructured and rewritten to run as a USB-CDC device on a single mcu.
+This implements a USB-CDC serial port on a single mcu.

 ## status
 Most of the functionality appears to work :